angular-dashboard-framework/angular-dashboard-framework/README.md

 A live demo of the adf can be viewed [here](http://sdorra.github.io/angular-dashboard-framework/).
 The demo uses html5 localStorage to store the state of the dashboard.
 The source of the demo can be found [here](https://github.com/sdorra/angular-dashboard-framework/tree/master/sample).

+A more dynamic example can be found [here](https://github.com/sdorra/adf-dynamic-example).

 ## Getting started

 Install bower and grunt: